 Credits earned to complete a previous graduate degree may not be applied to a second graduate program at JMU at the same degree level.
-However, previously earned graduate credit earned as a part of a master's degree program from an accredited institution may be counted toward the degree requirements of a higher level degree, such as the Master of Fine Arts, Educational Specialist and doctoral degrees.
+However, previously earned graduate credit earned as a part of a master's degree program from an accredited institution may be counted toward the degree requirements of a higher level degree, such as the Master of Fine Arts, Educational Specialist and doctoral degrees if the earned master's degree is not a requirement of admission.
+When a master's degree is required for admission to a degree program, credits from the original degree program may not be used to meet the degree requirements of the new program.
 Academic work, including transfer credit, taken more than six years before the master's degree award date or eight years before the doctoral degree award date may not be used to satisfy the degree requirements.
 No transfer credit will be approved while a student is in provisional status.